sinatra/mustermann/README.md

 This repository contains multiple projects (each installable as separate gems).

 * **[mustermann](mustermann/README.md): Your personal string matching expert.
 This is probably what you're looking for.**
-* [mustermann-everything](mustermann-everything/README.md): A meta gem depending on all other official mustermann gems.
+* [mustermann-contrib](mustermann-contrib/README.md): A meta gem depending on all other official mustermann gems.
-* [mustermann-fileutils](mustermann-fileutils/README.md): Efficient file system operations using Mustermann patterns.
+* [mustermann-fileutils](mustermann-contrib/README.md#-mustermann-fileutils): Efficient file system operations using Mustermann patterns.
-* [mustermann-strscan](mustermann-strscan/README.md): A version of Ruby's [StringScanner](http://ruby-doc.org/stdlib-2.0/libdoc/strscan/rdoc/StringScanner.html) made for pattern objects.
+* [mustermann-strscan](mustermann-contrib/README.md#-mustermann-strscan): A version of Ruby's [StringScanner](http://ruby-doc.org/stdlib-2.0/libdoc/strscan/rdoc/StringScanner.html) made for pattern objects.
-* [mustermann-visualizer](mustermann-visualizer/README.md): Syntax highlighting and tree visualization for patterns.
+* [mustermann-visualizer](mustermann-contrib/README.md#-mustermann-visualizer): Syntax highlighting and tree visualization for patterns.'
 * A selection of pattern types for mustermann, each as their own little library, see [below](#-pattern-types).

 ## Git versions with Bundler